JohnMBrandt/text-classification/README.md

 This is a work-in-progress text classification architecture that jointly learns to classify sentences and documents by multi-task training with an extractive summarizer.

-The model is currently a GRU with hierarchical attention using pre-trained gloVe embeddings
+The model is currently a GRU with hierarchical attention using pre-trained gloVe embeddings.
+Epochs are about 60 seconds on an NVidia Titan X.

 ## Next Steps
 Next steps: